SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 ### End
 The end step is executed when you add the "end" command line argument.
 It cleans the MSBuild/dotnet build hooks, collects the analysis data generated by the build, the test results, the code coverage and then uploads everything to {instance}

-There are only two additional arguments that are allowed for the end step:
+There is only a limited set of arguments that are allowed for the end step:

 <!-- sonarcloud -->
 Parameter|Description